QianJaneXie/CostAwareStoppingBayesOpt/README.md

-# PandoraAutoML
+# CostAwareStoppingBayesOpt
- Cost-aware Stopping for AutoML Benchmark
+ Cost-aware Stopping for Bayesian Optimization on AutoML Benchmarks